Alfred Stockham ARCA RWA

 ‘Stockham is an accomplished colourist.
 He can make the oil paint glow like an icon by the subtle and judicious handling of tone… His colour can communicate every nuance of the hour or the season.’
 Edward Phelps, Art Critic.

-Alfred Stockham has shown his paintings regularly at Sladers Yard since 2008 and has played an influential role in helping to shape the character of work shown in the gallery.
+Alfred Stockham has shown his paintings regularly at Sladers Yard since 2008 and has played an influential role in shaping the work shown in the gallery.
 We will always be grateful for his guiding influence.

 Alfred Stockham’s paintings can been seen below.
-They are available now to buy or reserve.
-Please phone 01308 459511 or email firstname.lastname@example.org.
+They are available to buy now or can be viewed in the gallery by appointment.
+Please phone 01308 459511 or email email@example.com with any enquiries.
 Please click on an image to enlarge it.